-Syrian Activist Looks Up: 'For the First Time Ever, There's a Glimmer of Hope'
+Syrian Activist Looks Up: 'For The First Time Ever, There's A Glimmer of Hope'

 On his reaction to Trump's missile strike against Syria

-My reaction—and I can say that this speaks to the reaction of my friends inside the country and others—is that honestly, they are thankful for this president for taking action in response to the chemical weapons attack done by the Assad regime against children.
+My reaction — and I can say that this speaks to the reaction of my friends inside the country and others — is that honestly, they are thankful for this president for taking action in response to the chemical weapons attack done by the Assad regime against children.
 And I think that we are all urgently calling to move to end the killing once and for all in Syria.

 On if he's disappointed that Obama didn't take action

 I'm incredibly disappointed in President Obama and his administration.
-We spent countless hours at the National Security Council and we had been begging—this is a time before ISIS or Al-Qaeda existed in Syria—begging for greater leadership, for stronger action in Syria that can help bring a political solution to the conflict.
+We spent countless hours at the National Security Council and we had been begging — this is a time before ISIS or al-Qaida existed in Syria — begging for greater leadership, for stronger action in Syria that can help bring a political solution to the conflict.
 And I can tell you that this president learned in three months a lesson that his predecessor did not learn in six years.

 On how he knows that this is anything more than a one-off reaction

 Look, I don't know exactly what the strategy for this president is.
 But what I do know is that the Assad regime only understands that he cannot kill people if there is a credible threat of force.
-For six years, the dictator of Damascus has understood that there is no accountability—that he can act with impunity, using chemical weapons multiple times.
+For six years, the dictator of Damascus has understood that there is no accountability — that he can act with impunity, using chemical weapons multiple times.
 And now that punitive action was taken for the use of it, I think that is the right approach with this dictator.

 On what his network of Assad supporters of Assad is saying

-First of all, across the board, everyone that we spoke to has said that what happened—the chemical weapons strike against civilians in Khan Shaykuhn and Idlib—was abhorrent, it was horrible.
+First of all, across the board, everyone that we spoke to has said that what happened — the chemical weapons strike against civilians in Khan Shaykuhn and Idlib — was abhorrent, it was horrible.
 This was, again, even from loyalists that were reporting.
-They were shocked that the United States actually acted—that someone in the international community actually did something.
+They were shocked that the United States actually acted — that someone in the international community actually did something.
 They thought that it would be, again, more statements, but hollow statements, with no action behind it.

 On what next and if he thinks there'll be more airstrikes